Digital Content Curation for Workplace Learning & Development

 Time was tight; with just 4 weeks to go before performance reviews started, IHG turned to curation to help sequence existing content into a social learning experience that would be taken by more than 3,000 leaders ahead of review season.

-Leaders viewed content and contributed back to IHGs learning platform (Stream LXP (formerly Curatr)) to earn points and complete content over the course of 5 weeks.
+Leaders viewed content and contributed back to IHGs learning platform (Learning Pool Platform (formerly Curatr)) to earn points and complete content over the course of 5 weeks.
 They voted on each other’s contributions to allow the best ideas to rise to the top.

 The results were stunning: